 The Most Important Part of Your Estate Plan is Getting Started

 Probably the best thing to know about starting an estate plan is the first step can be free.
-Set up your Protection Plan.
+Set up your family estate Plan.
 This action alone knocks off several of the items we are going to be discussing later in this article.
-You can do setup your free protection plan here.
+You can do set up your family estate plan here.
 Moreover, if something happens to you or your family while you are working on the rest of your plan, you will be set up with at least some security.

 Estate Plan: The Third Step, Get Familiar with Estate Planning Items

 If you completed step 1 above, awesome!
 Hopefully, you have step 2 bookmarked, now.
 And now for the third step, review the following fundamental elements of a comprehensive estate plan.

 Establish Your Last Will & Testament

 When most people think about life planning, and how to set up their family after their passing, they think about establishing a will.
 A will is often more formally titled, a Last Will and Testament.
 But what is it?
 And, why do you want one, or need one?